TrevorW-code/Personal-Website/src/posts/minecraft.md

 ## The Game

 Minecraft is an incredible game.

-A world built from blocks, no part of the experience is off limits.
-Want to build a house floating in the sky?
-Sure.
-Create an automatic farm?
-Do it!
-Fly with a **flying machine**!?!
-No problem.
-Minecraft, to this day, has perfected open-world sandbox gameplay in a way that hadn't been done before.
-No wonder it is [still one of the most popular games](https://en.wikipedia.org/wiki/List_of_best-selling_video_games) after nearly 15 years.

 Even with all of this flexibility and creativity, it took some time for me to discover it.
 My friends and I would pop on a server, spend a few days gathering materials, and the slashing each other to pieces would begin.
 This was really fun, but I was terrible at combat.
 I would constantly die, and each time my friends and I played, they got better and better.
 It was getting old quickly.

 For a change of pace, I tried designing cool bases.
 I liked the idea of being the designer, but in practice I was quite bad.
 While I'm much better now, at the time I didn't care what my creations looked like.
 I just wanted it to be functional, better than the bases next to us.